Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Keep that in mind as you consider the following important features.

-Feature #1 for great snowshoes:
+Feature #1 for great snowshoes for women:

 bindings